etorreborre/registry-options/doc/motivations.md

 A configurable policy is then used to specify the relative priority of each value.

+This is also supported by a registry internal which allows to selectively change many things about the sources, their configuration and priorities.

 ## A configurable help text

 Finally, the creation of the help text for a given parser is highly configurable thanks to the use of... another registry.
 The help text can be retrieved with